OmniaSamy/thmanyah_task/README.md

 ## Challenges Faced

 During implementation, a few challenges were encountered:
-Managing data loading only once when the screen appears (similar to viewDidLoad in UIKit).
+- Managing data loading only once when the screen appears (similar to viewDidLoad in UIKit).
-Handling horizontal scrolling inside a section in a way that is memory-efficient.
+- Handling horizontal scrolling inside a section in a way that is memory-efficient.
-Designing a generic custom loader overlay to appear only on the first load of the screen, that can be used in any screen in app.
+- Designing a generic custom loader overlay to appear only on the first load of the screen, that can be used in any screen in app.
-Designing a generic custom load more to be used in anay screen in app.
+- Designing a generic custom load more to be used in anay screen in app.
+- models with params that can return some time int and sometimes string

 ## Suggestions for Improvement